aaronwmorris/indi-allsky/README.md

 ## Architecture

-indi-all utilizes python's multiprocessing library to enable parallelizing tasks so that image processes does not interfere with image aquisition, etc.
+indi-allsky utilizes python's multiprocessing library to enable parallelizing tasks so that image processes does not interfere with image aquisition, etc.

 ![](./content/indi-allsky-arch.svg)